 2) Delete problem apps and apps you don’t use

 I’ve never been much into FB, but I can’t help but waste 30 minutes doing ABSOLUTELY NOTHING on the app.
 I realized that when I had down time, I’d just scroll.
 Such.
 A. Waste.
-I deleted it and got part of my life back.
+I deleted it and got a chunk of my life back.

 3) Create phone-free times and zones

 Locate your problem times and problem locations.
 When and where are you most likely to check out from your kids and sink deeply into the tiny screen in your hands?

-4) Keep it out if the bedroom
+4) Keep it out of the bedroom

 Screens around bedtime interfere with good sleep (and sexy time).
 If you use your phone as an alarm, but find yourself checking it at night or first thing in the morning, get an actual alarm clock.
 They still make them!
-It will help your sleep and save you time.
+This will help your sleep and save you time.

-5) Unfollow people who aren’t your friends or don’t lift you up
+5) Unfollow people who aren’t your friends or don’t lift you up.

 You don’t need a clogged newsfeed and you don’t need negativity in your life.
 Simplify your life and keep it positive.